himavarshini/learning/cpp/README.md

 This is a work-in-progress reference manual that detail on the C, C++ and the parts of secure coding in C. This is basically what i learnt over the time.
 This is written in short and simple English and not to confuse the end reader.

-How to read this manual:
+**How to read this manual:**

-The readers intended are basic (and the ones that are starting in C and C++ programming), intermediate and may be serve as a reference or dictionary or a goto guide for the advanced programmers.
+**The readers intended are basic (and the ones that are starting in C and C++ programming), intermediate and may be serve as a reference or dictionary or a goto guide for the advanced programmers.**

 1. many topics are started from basic and goes down the line and deep on particular topics more.
+2. sometimes the topics that are worth describing will be explained there itself than going to the next section like in a conventional way.
+3. the book is not very organised but in a random selection of topic that are sprinkled everywhere.
+Please bear with this in mind while reading.
+4. sometimes new concepts are being used in the initial parts of the book as well (describing macros at the start of the C example..), this lets the flow in this book going while the new reader might find it hard to understand and keepup.
+Please bear that many of such concepts are covered and are going to be covered in depth.

 Instructions to start the manual: